charlotte728/full-stack-bootcamp-wiki/JR_Web_FullStack12_Java_Note.md

 - Create a bug_fixing branch each time you want to fix a bug, unless the two bugs are quite small.
 - Deploy feature branch to release branch first, then to the master branch

+## 11-Interview

+If you think you are not good at interview, the only reason is that you did not prepare well.

+### Skill sets

+#### Hard Skills

+- Technology
+- Experience

+#### Soft Skills

+- Good communicator
+- Team player
+- Open-minded
+- Love to share
+- Ability to learn

+### Employability

+#### Technical Experience

+- Github
+- Internship
+- Freelancer
+- User Groups
+- Projects
+- Blogging

+做Commercial Projects，不是一遍遍去刷教学视频和tutorials。

+#### Research

+- You
+- Interviewer(s)
+- The position
+- LinkedIn: Alumni, Friends
+- Company
+- Industry and Competitors
+- Products and Services

+1. Curriculum
+2. Initial Interview
+  - Online Assessment (HackerRank & LeetCode)
+  - Telephone interview
+    - Personal Information
+    - Visa
+3. First-Round Interview
+4. Code Test
+5. Second-Round Interview
+6. Reference Check
+7. Offer Selection and Decision

+### How to prepare

+Write down your answers
+- Self-introduction
+- Team culture you want to
+- Expected salary range